 UTAH VARSITY ESPORTS COMPETITION/PRACTICE FACILITY

-Opening in January of 2020, the Utah Varsity Esports Competition/Practice Facility will be a 950 square foot esports lab dedicated to the Utah Varsity Esports teams.
-The facility will contain forty high-end gaming PCs, webcams, headsets and gaming furniture and lighting supporting training and competitive gameplay.
+The Utah Varsity Esports Competition/Practice Facility is a 950 square foot esports lab dedicated to the Utah Varsity Esports teams.
+The facility contains forty high-end gaming PCs, webcams, headsets, and gaming furniture and lighting supporting training and competitive gameplay.
 Support for the facility is provided by Pepsi.

 Beyond Building 72: creativity Spaces in the Marriott Library